bmgk/PLCTIA.NetLibrary-documentation/docs/core/PlcClient.md

 title: PlcClient
 ---

 This is main interface for manage program elements.
-Is used in constructor for all code elements.
+Is used in constructor for all [block](../block/code/NetworkBlock) elements.

 ``` cs
 public interface IPlcClient :  IParentAccess